WeOpenML/PandaLM/README.md

   </a>
 </div>

-2. Run PandaLM on batch data in a command-line script: {}
+2. Run PandaLM on batch data in a command-line script: {The code and scripts are under review, coming soon.}
-3. Train a new PandaLM in a command-line script: {}
+3. Train a new PandaLM in a command-line script: {The code and scripts are under review, coming soon.}

 ## **Data**